tobyweston/blog/source/_posts/2015-07-04-scala-implicit-functions.md

 {% endcodeblock %}

 It's also an implicit function designed to convert a `By` locator into a `WebElement`.
-It means we can write something like the following.
-Now `button` isn't a `WebElement` anymore but a `By`.
+It means we can write something like the following where `button` is no longer a `WebElement`, but a `By`.

 {% codeblock lang:scala %}
   val button = By.id("save-button")